Chinese Zodiac Compatibility & Soul-Mates

 Monkey & Dragon – Good!
 The practical Monkey brings stability to the Dragon’s sometimes over enthusiastic plans.
-The Dragon might have the idea’s but the Monkey knows how to implement them, a very solid pairing.
+The Dragon might have the idea’s but the Monkey knows how to carry out them, a very solid pairing.

 Rooster & Dragon – These two share an unconventional approach to life, they have similar views and opinions and admire one another’s qualities, however there can be little cooperation between them, a difficult association.

 Dog & Dragon – Difficult!
-While the Dragon may benefit from the Dog’s down to earth and domestic approach he may also perceive him as dull because of it.
-In turn the Dragon’s mysticism and absent mindedness may both enthrall and exasperate the Dog.
+While the Dragon will benefit from the Dog’s down to earth and domestic approach he may also perceive him as dull because of it.
+In turn the Dragon’s mysticism and absent-mindedness may both enthrall and exasperate the Dog.